cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Allow the user to log in to TGC

-Reconnect to an existing session.
+Complete the TGCSession component

 Test the GETTING STARTED instructions above on a clean machine.

+Put a part in the shopping cart.

+Browse parts.

+Update the page title and meta tags based from router changes. https://alligator.io/vuejs/vue-router-modify-head/

 CONCERNS ---------------------------

-Do I also need to import CSS for Noty?

 Watch for issues related to this warning from installing bootstrap-vue: npm WARN bootstrap@4.1.1 requires a peer of jquery@1.9.1 - 3 but none is installed.
 You must install peer dependencies yourself.